June Carter Cash: Personal life

 Carter was married three times and had one child with each husband.
 All three of her children went on to have successful careers in country music.
 She was married first to country singer Carl Smith from July 9, 1952, until their divorce in 1956.
 Together, they wrote "Time's A-Wastin".
-They had a daughter, Rebecca Carlene Smith, professionally known as Carlene Carter, a country musician.
-June's second marriage was to Edwin "Rip" Nix, a former football player and police officer on November 11, 1957.
-They had a daughter, Rosie Nix Adams, on July 13, 1958.
+They had a daughter, Rebecca Carlene Smith, known professionally as Carlene Carter, a country musician.
+Carter's second marriage was to Edwin "Rip" Nix, a former football player and police officer, on November 11, 1957.
+They had a daughter, Rosie Nix Adams, on July 13, 1958, who became a country/rock singer.
 The couple divorced in 1966.
-Rosie was a country/rock singer.
-On October 24, 2003, Rosie, aged 45, died from accidental carbon monoxide poisoning.
-She and bluegrass musician Jimmy Campbell were on a school bus, which had been converted for travel.
-Several propane heaters were being used to heat the bus.
+Their daughter died in 2003, at the age of 45, from accidental carbon monoxide poisoning in a school bus that had been converted into a campervan.

 Carter and the entire Carter Family had performed with Johnny Cash for a number of years.
 In 1968, Cash proposed to Carter during a live performance at the London Ice House in London, Ontario.
-They married on March 1 in Franklin, Kentucky, and remained married until her death in May 2003, just four months before Cash died.
-The couple's son, John Carter Cash, is a musician, songwriter, and producer.
-In addition, she gained four stepdaughters from her husband’s previous marriage to Vivian Liberto; including Cindy and Rosanne.
+They married on March 1 in Franklin, Kentucky.
+They had one son, John Carter Cash, who is a musician, songwriter, and producer.
+The couple remained married until her death in May 2003, four months before Cash died.

+She also gained four stepdaughters from her third husband's previous marriage to Vivian Liberto, including Cindy and Rosanne.

 Carter's distant cousin, the 39th U.S. president Jimmy Carter, became closely acquainted with Cash and Carter and maintained their friendship throughout their lifetimes.
 In a June 1977 speech, Jimmy Carter acknowledged that June Carter was his distant cousin.

 Carter was a longtime supporter of SOS Children's Villages.
 In 1974, the Cashes donated money to help build a village near their home in Barrett Town, Jamaica, which they visited frequently, playing the guitar and singing songs to the children in the village.

-June Carter Cash also had close relationships with a number of entertainers, including Audrey Williams, James Dean, Patsy Cline, Loretta Lynn, Jessi Colter, Kris Kristofferson, Willie Nelson, Elvis Presley, Robert Duvall, and Roy Orbison.
+Carter also had close relationships with a number of entertainers, including Audrey Williams, James Dean, Patsy Cline, Loretta Lynn, Jessi Colter, Kris Kristofferson, Willie Nelson, Elvis Presley, Robert Duvall, and Roy Orbison.

+At the end of her life, she and her husband attended the First Baptist Church in Hendersonville, Tennessee.